ParadigmFoundation/kosu-monorepo/packages/kosu-docs/docs/overview/README.md

 # Kosu Introduction

-Kosu is a decentralized relay network that facilitates broadcast and discovery of peer-to-peer exchange orders on Ethereum.
+Kosu is a decentralized relay network that facilitates broadcast, discovery, and aggregation of peer-to-peer exchange orders on Ethereum.

 Orders for any type of smart contract-based financial instrumentation implementing "hybrid-decentralized" exchange logic (_off-chain order message relay_ and _on-chain settlement_) may be broadcast to the network.
 The network is generalizable, supporting orders of arbitrary maker-taker based settlement systems.
-This hybrid exchange architecture was originally pioneered by the 0x protocol, and naturally, one of the initial use cases for Kosu is as a decentralized relay network for 0x order messages.
+This hybrid exchange architecture was originally pioneered by the 0x protocol, and naturally, one of the initial use cases for Kosu is as a decentralized relay and aggregation network for 0x order messages.
 Other examples of supported settlement logic that can be broadcast to the network are [peer-to-peer loans](https://github.com/dharmaprotocol/dharma.js), and [margin tokens](https://github.com/dydxprotocol/protocol_v1).

 In its entirety, the system curates a consistent, decentralized order book and serves as a liquidity aggregation primitive for second layer systems.

-The Kosu network is a bonded proof-of-stake blockchain built on Tendermint Consensus.
+The Kosu network is a bonded proof-of-stake blockchain built on Tendermint.
 The underlying state machine is responsible for enforcing a simple access control ruleset and order booking procedure.
 The network utilizes a shared security model, wherein all staking and token-based logic is implemented on the Ethereum main network.
 The model provides unidirectional communication and checkpoints between the two networks by leveraging Tendermint to provide finality for specific Ethereum-based state changes.

 The core protocol and relay network is supported by a dynamic set of independent validators and voting token holders.
 The network's validators, users, and voters are coordinated and incentivized toward the common goals of network security and value by a native token system and a variety of crypto-economic mechanisms.